Welcome to the Criminal Justice Training Center

 Set in a non-traditional matrix, the CJTC is divided into three (3) major and complex programs, each having different and specific delivery requirements.
 Even though seemingly independent of each other, each program nevertheless has areas that are interwoven and inter-dependent with no one area more or less important than the other.

-In collaboration with the California Commission on Peace Officer Standards and Training (POST), Golden West College (GWC) is pleased to announce a Specialized Investigator Basic Course (SIBC) is being planned for February 23 – June 19, 2015.
-(SIBC # 55)
+In collaboration with the California Commission on Peace Officer Standards and Training (POST), Golden West College (GWC) is pleased to announce a Specialized Investigator Basic Course (SIBC) is being planned for August 15, 2016 to December 9, 2016 (SIBC #57)

-In order to provide the opportunity for state agencies to select SIBC for their investigators, the “Contract Education” model adopted for Classes 52, 53 and 54 will again be utilized to present Class 55.
+In order to provide the opportunity for state agencies to select SIBC for their investigators, the “Contract Education” model adopted for Classes 52 - 56 will again be utilized to present Class 57.
 Students will receive 18 units of college credit and a POST Certificate upon successful completion of the SIBC.

 The registration cost for each participant is $5,968.
 It is important to note, in order to present the SIBC class at this cost, a minimum enrollment of 25 participants must be met; a shortfall will result in the class being cancelled.
 Additional costs for materials, equipment, uniforms and miscellaneous fees are spelled out in the following sections of this announcement.
 These additional costs are also the responsibility of the agency.
 (Please see Section H for additional agency costs.)